 For aLIGO, the main interferometer beams will be situated as shown in Error!
 Reference source not found..
 The ETMs are displaced by 20 cm horizontally to either side of the beam tube centerline and sit 8 cm below it.
 Because of the locations of the Optical Lever vacuum windows and receiver pylons, the Pcal transmitter pylons are located such that the Pcals transmit across the beam tube centerlines to reach the ETMs.
 Figure 12 shows the location of the Pcal and Optical Lever pylons for the L1 Y-end, which is typical of all end stations.

-The “handedness” of the six Pcal configurations is tabulated in

-Table 2.
-The layout of the Pcal transmitter module has been designed to easily switch between a right-handed and left-handed configuration by simply rotating two mirror mounts.